Usman Nurmagomedov

-Usman Magomednabiyevich Nurmagomedov (Усман Магомеднабиевич Нурмагомедов; born 17 April 1998) is a Russian professional mixed martial artist, who currently competes in the Lightweight division of PFL, where he is the current and inaugural Lightweight World Champion.
+Usman Magomednabiyevich Nurmagomedov (Note: Усман Магомеднабиевич Нурмагомедов) (born 17 April 1998) is a Russian professional mixed martial artist.
+He currently competes in the Lightweight division as a free agent.
+He most notably competed in the Professional Fighters League (PFL), where he is the current and inaugural PFL Lightweight Champion.
 He formerly competed in Bellator MMA, where he was the last Lightweight World Champion.
-Nurmagomedov has previously competed in the UAE Warriors and Eagle Fighting Championship (then Gorilla Fighting Championship).
+He has also previously competed in the UAE Warriors and Eagle Fighting Championship (then Gorilla Fighting Championship).
+As of January 27, 2026, he is #1 in the PFL men's pound-for-pound rankings.

 He is the younger brother of UFC fighter Umar Nurmagomedov and a cousin of former UFC Lightweight Champion Khabib Nurmagomedov.

 Background

 Usman Nurmagomedov was born on 17 April 1998 in the city of Kizilyurt, Republic of Dagestan, Russia.

 As a child, living in his native village, with his brother Umar Nurmagomedov, he began to attend freestyle wrestling practice at the age of eight.
 Once his brother Umar began to practice Thai boxing, Usman followed suit.

 After moving to Makhachkala, Usman began training with his uncle, Abdulmanap Nurmagomedov at the Eagles MMA camp.
 There he gained sambo skills and trained alongside teammates such as his cousin Khabib Nurmagomedov and Islam Makhachev.
 He is of Avar ethnic origin.